 2. Manage the Environment Ruthlessly

+The most effective strategy for surviving adolescence: prevent rehearsal of unwanted behaviors.
 Every time your dog practices a behavior, they get better at it.
-Neural pathways strengthen with repetition—this is how learning works, and it works for bad behaviors too.
-If your adolescent dog spends 30 minutes every day lunging at the window, they're literally building stronger window-lunging circuits in their brain.
-That behavior becomes more automatic and harder to change.
+Neural pathways strengthen with repetition, and this applies to unwanted behaviors too.
+If your adolescent dog spends 30 minutes daily lunging at the window, they are building stronger window-lunging circuits.

 Management strategies: